 Top Twelve Kid-Friendly Cafes with a Play Area

 This could very well be the ultimate kid-friendly cafe/restaurant in Sydney.
 Here you won't find a token box of old, broken toys in the croner, but instead, a gated baby and toddler soft play area with climbing equipment, tunnels and a ball pit, as well as side-by-side SUPER slides for some serious thrills.
-Parents are sure to be satisfied with KidsShack's signature German menu items: pork knuckle, schnitzel, sausages and beer.
-Read the review here.
+Parents are sure to be satisfied with the cafe's signature German menu items: pork knuckle, schnitzel, sausages and beer.
+Find out more here.

 2. Tradies, Caringbah and Gymea

 Become a member so kids can play in the super fun Max’s World- staff will lead activities like painting and crafts as well as games and movies.
 That's right you can leave your kids (aged 3-12) to be looked after by qualified carers while you dine.
 Don’t forget to make a booking!

 Delicious, hearty, home-style cooking where every customer is treated like family.
 It is a spacious yet cosy cafe with an awesome kid's play area stocked with toys, books and chalkboards, so kids can literally draw on the walls!
 They have a great kid's menu full of flavour and nutrition that doesn't undermine kid's tastes, and their dinner specials will have your drooling.
 Read our review here- when we went with kids, the bear-shaped milkshake jars and shakshuka were definite highlights.
 Unfortunately there is no baby change area, so be prepared for that.